BlueSquare23/web-lgsm/docs/how_to_enable_auto_updates.md

 Will run at 02:30 AM on Sundays.

 ```
-2 30 * * 0  /home/$USER/web-lgsm/scripts/update.sh -a
+2 30 * * 0  /path/to/web-lgsm/web-lgsm.py --auto
 ```

-Be sure to replace `/home/$USER/web-lgsm/` with the path to your web-lgsm installation.
+Be sure to replace `/path/to/web-lgsm/` with the path to your web-lgsm installation.

 ## More Info on Using Cron on Linux